bright/new-www/content/blog/how-to-build-gpt-assistant.md

 ---
 <div className="image">![GPT assistant](../../static/images/GPT_assistant.png "")</div>

+**UPDATE 🔈 Recently OpenAI has introduced v2 Beta updates.
+Go to a brand new tutorial to [learn how to use OpenAI Assistant v2 API to build your own knowledge base chatbot in 5 min](/blog/how-to-build-gpt-assistant-v2/).**

 **Imagine you want to create a bot with an internal company wiki or bot that will help your customers navigate via your page.
 Traditionally, you could do it with the [RAG approach](/blog/build-llm-application-with-rag-langchain/).
 Since last 4 months, you have the option to create a custom GPT if you are a GPT Plus subscriber.
 The problem with this approach is that the bot is only accessible to other Plus subscribers.
 Additionally, you are bound to Chat GPT data privacy which I was writing in [this](/blog/openai-chatgpt-free-plus-privacy-policies-explained/) post.
 I will show you how to use API and create your own GPT Assistant.
 Firstly, you will not be limited to Plus GPT subscribers.
 Secondly, you will most likely have better out-of-the-box data control via API than the ChatGPT interface.**

 ## What is a GPT assistant?

 [GPT assistant API](https://platform.openai.com/docs/assistants/overview) was introduced at [OpenAI Dev Day](https://devday.openai.com/).
 Instead of just using chat completions OpenAI allows you to enable code interpreter (which is executing Python snippets) and uploading of external knowledge which is used by it.